 - Provide a well written job description.
 Explain the context of the job and how it fits fit into the wider business.

-- Greet the candidates warmly and use positive body language – candidates remember how you make them feel
+- Greet the candidates warmly and use positive body language

 Immerse the candidate in your culture

-Discuss career paths and possible opportunities
+Discuss onward career opportunities

 Following these simple steps will greatly increase your chances of securing the best candidates for your business.